gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 };
 ```

-To ensure any API client can parse the transmitted data, the payload must meet two requirements prior to delivery:

-1. the data needs to be encoded into a universal format
-2. the data needs to be placed into a self-contained chunk or stream

-For the first requirement, how can we ensure any client using our API can receive the payload in a usable format?
-The client is not guaranteed to be using Javascript to develop their application which means they might not be able to parse this object.
-Clearly, some type of conversion needs to take place before the payload is delivered to the client.

-For the second item, at first glance, it seems to already be resolved.
-Our entire object is assigned to the variable `sampleObject`.
-However, high-level programming languages such as JavaScript generally do not contain objects in a single, contiguous block of memory.
-Instead, objects store references to data contained in separate blocks of memory.
-Therefore, a single object with numerous properties could be spread all over the memory of a running process.
+To ensure any API client can parse the transmitted data, the payload must be encoded into a universal format prior to delivery.
+It must also arrive in a self-contained stream or chunk, but abstractions inherent to high-level programming languages such as JavaScript generally inhibit the use of a single, contiguous block of memory to store an object's payload.
+Instead, objects store references to data contained in different blocks, which spreads an object's properties over the memory of a running process.

-Serialization satisfies both of these requirements by converting an object in memory to a stream of bytes for storage or transport.
+Serialization satisfies these requirements by converting an object in memory to a stream of bytes for storage or transport.
 Serialized data can be easily transferred over a network, then deserialized (the inverse operation) upon reaching its destination.
 Data-interchange format and serialization format are synonymous terms.

 Universal formats are either text-based or binary and facilitate deserialization by any client.
-The JavaScript Object Notation format (JSON) is the dominant universal format for web communication due to its universality, lightweight format, and human-readable text, though [other formats](https://blog.mbedded.ninja/programming/serialization-formats/a-comparison-of-serialization-formats/) are common for different use cases.
-Javascript has first-class support for JSON, which can be applied to "`sampleObject` as follows.
+The JavaScript Object Notation format (JSON) is the dominant universal format for web communication due to its universality, lightweight format, and human-readable text, though [other formats](https://blog.mbedded.ninja/programming/serialization-formats/a-comparison-of-serialization-formats/) are also common.
+Javascript has first-class support for JSON, which can be applied to "sampleObject" as follows:

 ```javascript
 const serializedData = JSON.stringify(sampleObject);